Physiological Psychology (7120.4)

 This unit involves online classes delivered in real time using the Blackboard Collaborate tool.
 Blackboard Collaborate provides a virtual classroom or meeting room where you can communicate with your tutor and other students.
-Students are strongly encouraged to communicate during tutorials using their microphone rather than using the chat function.
+If enrolled in online workshops, students are strongly encouraged to communicate using their microphone rather than using the chat function.
 To participate verbally, rather than just typing, you will need a microphone.
-For best audio quality we recommend a microphone and speaker headset.
+For best audio quality, a microphone and speaker headset is recommended.
 For more information and to test your computer, please visit the Canvas Student Help and click on the link to Blackboard Collaborate.

 Completion of the multimedia presentation will require an understanding of presentation software (e.g. Microsoft PowerPoint).
-Instructions on the use of presentation software for the purposes of the unit will be given in tutorials.
+Instructions on the use of presentation software for the purposes of the unit will be given in workshops.

 The essential text for this unit is available for purchase online, including through Cengage:

-An audio headset (approx. $30) is recommended (but not essentation) for the recording of the multimedia presentation and for participation in the virtual tutorials.
+An audio headset (approx. $30) is recommended (but not essental) for the recording of the multimedia presentation and for participation in the virtual workshops.